 A large source of pollutants in the urban water cycle is hard paved areas, such as driveways and roads.
 Dust, grime, fuel and oil build up during dry periods, and then are washed straight down the drain when it rains.
 But on a permeable pavement, instead they flow down into the pavement reducing the amount of pollutants that enter waterways.

-… but what about when you’ve got subsurface drainage?
+What about when you’ve got subsurface drainage?
 Doesn’t that defeat the point of using permeable paving?

 Not at all!
 We’ve written about subsurface drainage before, and on clay soils it’s pretty much essential.
 But you still get the environmental benefits – here’s how: